BiLO: Bilevel Local Operator Learning for PDE Inverse Problems: Method

-In this section, we present a novel method for solving PDE inverse problems in the framework of PDE-constrained optimization problems using deep learning.
-Let $u: \Omega \to \mathbb{R}$ be a function defined over a domain $\Omega \subset \mathbb{R}^d$ satisfying some boundary conditions, and $\hu$ be the observed data, which might be noisy.
-Suppose $u$ is governed by a PDE, $F$, which depends on some parameters $\Theta$.
-Then the following PDE-constrained optimization problem is solved:
+In this section, we present BiLO for solving PDE-constrained optimization problems where we aim to infer the PDE parameters from observed data.
+Let $u: \Omega \to \mathbb{R}$ be a function defined over a domain $\Omega \subset \mathbb{R}^d$, and $\hu$ be the observed data, which might be noisy.
+For time-dependent problems, we treat time $t$ as a special component of $\bx$, and $\Omega$ includes the temporal domain.
+We consider the following PDE-constrained optimization problem:

-Fig.~\ref{f:schema} illustrates the idea of our BiLO framework.
-Suppose we know the PDE solution operator (hereafter referred to as the ``operator''), $u(\bx,\Theta)$ (gray surface in Fig.~\ref{f:schema}), which solves the PDE for any $\Theta$, then we can solve the optimization problem easily by minimizing the objective function using a gradient descent algorithm.
-However, finding the full operator $u(\bx,\Theta)$ is challenging and unnecessary.
-Since we are only interested in the descent direction to update $\Theta$, a local approximation of the solution operator suffices (blue surface in Fig.~\ref{f:schema}), that is, the operator should approximate the PDE solution for a small neighborhood of a particular value of $\Theta$.
+where $D^k$ is the $k$-th order derivative operator, $\theta$ represents the PDE parameters, and $\cF$ denotes equality constraints that include the PDE, the boundary and initial conditions, and interface conditions, if needed, such as in elliptic interface problems.